avalanche-foundation/ACPs/ACPs/285-reduce-minimum-consumption-rate/README.md

 - `MintingPeriod` = 365 days
 - `RemainingSupply` = `SupplyCap − CurrentSupply`

-This formula produces an APR that increases linearly with duration. `MinConsumptionRate` sets the floor: the reward a validator receives if it stakes for the shortest possible period. `MaxConsumptionRate` sets the ceiling: the reward for a full 365-day commitment.
+This formula produces an ARR that increases linearly with duration. `MinConsumptionRate` sets the floor: the reward a validator receives if it stakes for the shortest possible period. `MaxConsumptionRate` sets the ceiling: the reward for a full 365-day commitment.

 ### Goal 1: Reduce AVAX Inflation